-- carry out assessments of the dwellings directly adjacent to the foreshore to identify those systems that may be impacting on Shellfish Water Quality - a questionnaire should be used to assist with the assessment of the high risk areas adjacent to Shellfish Water Areas.
+- a questionnaire should be used to assist with the assessment of the high risk areas adjacent to Shellfish Water Areas.
 The focus of the questionnaire should be to assess the possible microbial risk to the shellfish water area from dwellings in close proximity.
-Dwellings should be assessed to determine - (a) if there is some form of on-site treatment, - (b) if the system is properly functioning. - (c) if there are dwellings with no treatment - (d) if there are discharges to a sewer that discharges directly to the seashore - (e) if there is a good buffer zone of quality drainage and percolation between the system and the waterfront - The need for on-site inspections based on the national implementation plan to be drawn up by the EPA should be factored into the overall risked based approach for inspections under the Water Services (Amendment) Act 2012. - Galway County Council and Mayo County Council should take the necessary follow up enforcement action with the occupiers of dwellings where there is risk of untreated effluent entering the designated waters - All new planning applications for dwellings to be served by on-site waste water treatment systems in the Local Authority Area should be required to demonstrate compliance with the EPA Code of Good Practice for Waste Water Treatment & Disposal Systems Serving Single Houses.
-This will minimise any potential risk of discharge of pathogens to the shellfish water from any new dwelling in the area.

-- An advisory leaflet on management of OSWWTS's should be issued to each dwelling in the catchment by Galway County Council and Mayo County Council.
-This will comply with an education mitigation measure included in the SEA which is outlined in the PRP - follow up with the measures/enforcement programme as detailed to ensure compliance with the Pollution Reduction Programme requirements.
+Dwellings should be assessed to determine - (a) if there is some form of on-site treatment, - (b) if the system is properly functioning, - (c) if there are dwellings with no treatment - (d) if there are discharges to a sewer that discharges directly to the seashore - (e) if there is a good buffer zone of quality drainage and percolation between the system and the waterfront - Kerry County Council should take the necessary follow up enforcement action with the occupiers of dwellings where there is risk of untreated effluent entering the designated waters An advisory leaflet on management of OSWWTS's should be issued to each dwelling inspected in the catchment by Kerry Council.
+This will comply with an education mitigation measure included in the SEA which is outlined in the PRP All new planning applications for dwellings to be served by on-site waste water treatment systems in the Local Authority Area should be required to demonstrate compliance with the EPA Code of Good Practice for Waste Water Treatment & Disposal Systems Serving Single Houses.
+This will minimise any potential risk of discharge of pathogens to the shellfish water from any new dwelling in the area. follow up with the measures/enforcement programme as detailed to ensure compliance with the Pollution Reduction Programme requirements 5.2 Potential Secondary Pressures Agriculture The Report on Possible Risks from Agriculture on Designated Shellfish Water Areas, received from Kerry County Council for the Valentia Harbour Designated Shellfish Water Area has been reviewed and it is considered that it would be prudent to • carry out additional investigations to complete the risk assessment and outline the full extent of the impact of agricultural activities. • follow up with the measures/enforcement programme as detailed to ensure compliance with the Pollution Reduction Programme requirements: Port Activities Under the Prevention of Pollution at Sea Acts no ship is allowed to discharge within 3 miles of Valentia.
+The disposal of ship generated waste (including sewage and bilge water) is covered by the European Communities (Port Reception Facilities for Ship Generated Waste and Cargo Residues) Regulations 2003 (S.I 117/2003) (as amended).
+The disposal of ship generated waste is facilitated by the making of an application to the Competent Authority, disposal is arranged by the ships agent and conformity checking is carried out by the competent authority.
+Future Development Under Article 4 of the European Communities (Quality of Shellfish Waters) Regulations 2006 (S.I.
+No. 286 of 2006) (as amended), every public authority that has functions the performance of which may affect shellfish waters shall perform those functions in a manner that will promote compliance with the objectives of this pollution reduction programme and with the objectives of the Shellfish Waters Directive.
+The functions of particular importance - in light of the objectives of Directive 2006/113/EC and of this PRP - include waste water treatment (licensing and operations), implementation of the GAP